-In a December 26 post on Instagram, Favreau revealed that android bounty hunter who resembled The Empire Strikes Back‘s IG-88 will have a role in The Mandalorian — but don’t be fooled.
+In a December 26 post on Instagram, Favreau revealed that an android bounty hunter who resembled The Empire Strikes Back‘s IG-88 will have a role in The Mandalorian — but don’t be fooled.
 Despite its look, this is a new character.

-IG-88 comes with a healthy dose of fan service attached, too.
-Filmmaker Taika Waititi, who directed What We Do in the Shadows and Thor: Ragnarok, will provide IG-88’s voice, according to an Instagram post by Favreau.
-Waititi has experience voice acting — he stole every scene he was in as Thor’s rocky companion Korg in Ragnarok — and it should be fun to see what he does with the classic Star Wars foe.
+IG-11 comes with a healthy dose of fan service attached, too.
+Filmmaker Taika Waititi, who directed What We Do in the Shadows and Thor: Ragnarok, will provide IG-11’s voice, according to an Instagram post by Favreau.
+Waititi has experience in voice acting — he stole every scene he was in as Thor’s rocky companion Korg in Ragnarok — and it should be fun to see what he does with this character.
 Waititi will also direct at least one episode of the series.

 In January 2019, Favreau posted a photo on Instagram indicating that a droid that hasn’t been seen since the first installment of the franchise will be making an appearance in The Mandalorian.

 For those who might not be caught up on their Star Wars droids, that’s R5-D4 — the astromech that Luke Skywalker and Owen Lars almost purchased from a group of Jawas before a malfunction pushed them to buy R2-D2 instead.
 The rest is Star Wars saga history, of course.

-After making his debut in Episode IV – A New Hope, R5-D4 was a character in various spinoff stories over the years, with some suggesting that he willingly sacrificed his freedom in order to send R2-D2 on the path to Skywalker.
+After making his debut in Episode IV — A New Hope, R5-D4 was a character in various spinoff stories over the years, with some suggesting that he willingly sacrificed his freedom to send R2-D2 on the path to Skywalker.
 What became of R5-D4 in the years that followed the rebellion is somewhat unknown, but will likely be explored in The Mandalorian to some degree.